 ---|---|---|---|---|

-Plie Squats | Quads, Glutes, Inner Thighs | Stand with feet in a wide stance, toes turned out.
-Lower into a squat, keeping your back straight and knees tracking over your toes. | Three sets of 12-15 reps | It builds leg strength, improves turnout, and enhances lower body power and stability for jumps and relevé positions. |
+Plie Squats | Quads, Glutes, Inner Thighs | Stand with feet in a wide stance and toes turned out.
+Lower into a squat, keeping your back straight and knees tracking over your toes. | Three sets of 12-15 reps | It builds leg strength, improves turnout, and enhances lower body power and stability for jumps and relevés. |

 Deadlifts | Hamstrings, Glutes, Lower Back | With a barbell or dumbbell, hinge at your hips, keep your back straight, and lower the weights while slightly bending your knees. | Three sets of 10 reps | Strengthens the hamstrings and glutes for smoother transitions in jumps, arabesques, and balances. |

-Calf Raises | Calves, Ankles, Feet | Stand with feet hip-width apart and raise your heels off the ground, balancing on the balls of your feet.
-Lower back down slowly. | Three sets of 20 reps | It enhances foot strength and ankle stability, crucial for pointe work, turns, and relevé. |
+Calf Raises | Calves, Ankles, Feet | Stand with your feet hip-width apart.
+Raise your heels off the ground and balance on the balls of your feet.
+Slowly lower back down. | Three sets of 20 reps | It enhances foot strength and ankle stability, which is crucial for pointe work, turns, and relevés. |

-Single-Leg Romanian Deadlifts | Hamstrings, Glutes, Core, Balance | You are holding a dumbbell in one hand, hinge at your hips while raising the opposite leg behind you.
+Single-Leg Romanian Deadlifts | Hamstrings, Glutes, Core, Balance | You are holding a dumbbell in one hand, hinging at your hips while raising the opposite leg behind you.
 Maintain balance and return to start. | Three sets of 10 reps (each leg) | Improves balance, core stability, and strength for arabesque positions and controlled landings. |

 Russian Twists | Obliques, Core | Sit on the floor, lean back slightly, and twist your torso from side to side while holding a weight or medicine ball. | Three sets of 20 twists | Enhances core rotational strength and stability for turns, pirouettes, and posture. |

-Back Extensions | Lower Back, Core | Use a hyperextension bench or stability ball to extend your back, lifting your upper body while keeping your legs stable. | Three sets of 12 reps | It strengthens the lower back and spine, improving posture and back flexibility, essential for arabesques and cambré movements. |
+Back Extensions | Lower Back, Core | Use a hyperextension bench or stability ball to extend your back.
+This will lift your upper body while keeping your legs stable. | Three sets of 12 reps | It strengthens the lower back and spine, improving posture and back flexibility, which is essential for arabesques and cambrés. |

-Pull-Ups | Upper Back, Shoulders, Arms | Pull yourself up from a bar until your chin is above the bar, then lower yourself back down with control. | Three sets of 6-8 reps | Builds upper body strength, helping to maintain posture and control during lifts and port de bras. |
+Pull-Ups | Upper Back, Shoulders, Arms | Pull yourself up from the bar until your chin is above it, then lower yourself back down with control. | Three sets of 6-8 reps | Builds upper body strength, helping to maintain posture and control during lifts and port de bras. |

 Side Leg Lifts | Outer Thighs, Hips, Core | Lie on your side, lift your top leg to hip height, then lower it back with control. | Three sets of 15 reps per side | It strengthens hip muscles and is crucial for développés, high extensions, and leg control in various ballet movements. |

-Plank with Leg Lift | Core, Glutes, Hamstrings, Shoulders | Get into a plank position and alternate lifting each leg off the ground, keeping the core engaged and back straight. | Three sets of 30 seconds | Boosts core and lower body strength while improving overall stability, which is vital for maintaining balance during complex ballet sequences. |
+Plank with Leg Lift | Core, Glutes, Hamstrings, Shoulders | Get into a plank position and alternate lifting each leg off the ground, keeping the core engaged and back straight. | Three sets of 30 seconds | It boosts core and lower body strength while improving overall stability, vital for maintaining balance during complex ballet sequences. |

 Cable Machine Leg Extensions | Quads, Glutes, Core | Attach a cable to your ankle and extend your leg forward or backward while maintaining a strong, balanced posture. | Three sets of 12 reps per leg | It enhances leg strength and control, helping with powerful extensions and higher leg lifts in adagio. |